Frequently Asked Questions

-The Board of Conservators was established by Act of Parliament in 1890 and given powers to make Bylaws and regulate what activities may take place on the Common, and where The Conservators exercise these rights to ensure that long-term conservation goals can be met and that different activities can peacefully co-exist.
+The body of Conservators was established by Act of Parliament in 1890 and given powers to make Bylaws and regulate what activities may take place on the Common, and where The Conservators exercise these rights to ensure that long-term conservation goals can be met and that different activities can peacefully co-exist.

 What are the Conservators doing to look after the Common?